watusi/jquery-mobile-iscrollview/README.md

 Destroys the iScroll instance and removes page modifications.
 Also calls the underlying widget `destroy()` code.

-###Custom Widget Methods
+###Custom Widget Functions

-These are additional methods implemented in this widget which do not have corresponding iScroll methods.
+These are additional functions implemented in this widget which do not have corresponding iScroll functions.

 ####resizeWrapper()